 You may be wondering what you do about property occupied by more than one person or owner.
 The legal concepts of “tenants in common” and “joint tenants with rights of survivorship” help to clarify ownership in such cases.
 If you are a tenant in common, you do not fully own the property.
 Rather, you own a share of it.
 You might own 60% of the home, while your husband owns the other 40%.
 This may be especially attractive for partners who have purchased a home together but are not yet married.
 Unlike tenants in common, joint tenants own equal pieces of the home or property.
 This is often the law in marriages, although some states have differing standards.
 The major difference between these two types of ownership involves what happens to the property when one owner dies.
 In an arrangement of joint tenants with rights of survivorship, upon the death of one owner, their ownership is transferred to the remaining owner.
 The only way that tenants in common get such a benefit is by declaring it in their will.

 As deeds are official legal documents, it’s important to make sure that they are executed properly.
 If a deed is not created and used in an official capacity, it could jeopardize your ownership or transfer of a property.
-As such, it’s important to get someone experienced in real estate dealings, such as a real estate attorney, in order to safeguard the transfer of your property.
+As such, it’s important to get someone experienced in real estate dealings, such as commercial real estate attorney, in order to safeguard the transfer of your property.
 Such legal counsel may also be important to consider since property transfer can trigger certain taxes.

 If you’re looking to give or receive a home or land, reach out to us to consult about the deal.
 We’re happy to help you walk through the process officially, efficiently, and easily!